 Ali Berman joined Portland Audubon in 2015, excited to help bring the organization’s message to a broader audience.
 Originally from New York, Ali has an undergraduate degree in writing and a masters in fiction from Sarah Lawrence College.

 Before coming to Portland Audubon, Ali spent nine years working as the Communications Coordinator at HEART helping to bring human rights, animal protection, and environmental ethics issues into classrooms.
 Ali is also a writer.
 Her first two books, “Misdirected” (Seven Stories Press) and “Choosing a Good Life” (Hazelden) were published in 2014.
 In addition to her work at Portland Audubon, Ali serves on the board of Portland Parks and Recreation.

 BirdSafe & Lights Out Campaign Coordinator

-Mary started at Portland Audubon’s Assistant Conservation Director from 2008-2012 before transitioning to the BirdSafe Portland Campaign Coordinator.
-She received a bachelor’s degree in biology from Lewis & Clark College in 1997 and spent a decade studying the biology of a wide array of bird species in both urban and rural environments.
+Mary started as Portland Audubon’s Assistant Conservation Director from 2008-2012 before transitioning to the BirdSafe Campaign Coordinator.
+She received a bachelor’s degree in biology from Lewis & Clark College in 1997 and spent a decade studying a wide array of bird species in both urban and rural environments.

 Tumurkhuu “Tumko” Davaakhuu

 Chief Operating Officer

-Tumurkhuu “Tumko” Davaakhuu joined Portland Audubon in 2019, after serving as CEO and Board Director of Arig Bank of Mongolia, for 12 years.
-Tumko is a co-founder and Chairperson of Spirit Mongolia, a community based conservation non-profit that manages a 137,000 hectare (338,534 acre) Legal Protected Area (LPA) in Mongolia and Achilles International Mongolia.
-He also served as the National Coordinator of UN Environment’s Sustainable Finance Roadmap project, Chairman of the Mongolian Sustainable Finance Association, Vice President of the Mongolian Bankers Association.
+Tumurkhuu “Tumko” Davaakhuu joined Portland Audubon in 2019, after serving as CEO and Board Director of Arig Bank of Mongolia for 12 years.
+Tumko is a co-founder and Chairperson of Spirit Mongolia, a community based conservation non-profit that manages a 137,000 hectare (338,534 acre) Legal Protected Area (LPA) in Mongolia as well as Achilles International Mongolia.
+He also served as the National Coordinator of UN Environment’s Sustainable Finance Roadmap project, Chairman of the Mongolian Sustainable Finance Association, and Vice President of the Mongolian Bankers Association.
 Tumko studied Leadership Decision Making at the Kennedy School of Government at Harvard, earned his MBA in Financial Management at Pace University, and his BA in Applied Linguistics at Otgontenger University.
 In his free time, he enjoys going on camping, mountaineering trips, running, and spending time with family and friends.

 Ten Mile Sanctuary Manager